molokoloco/jQuery.boxFx/README.md

 For the demo, MarkDown "*README.md*" it displayed as HTML with <http://code.google.com/p/pagedown/>

 Also, i would make a lot of kiss to <https://github.com> and <http://cloud9ide.com> :)
 without forgeting <http://stackoverflow.com>.
-How can we have done without them !
+How can i have done before ?!

 Further READING about CSS3 and animations ?
 (You would ;)
 ================